RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 If you make changes to any CSS, run `make css` to regenerate `build/css/all.css`.

-### Loading CSS with Javascript
+### Beware of bundle sizes

 When adding CSS content, while testing you may face an error such as this for example:

 ```
  FAIL static/build/page-plain.css: 18.81KB > maxSize 18.8KB (gzip)
 ```
-This is telling you that your changes have increased the amount of CSS loaded on the critical path, than the required amount.
-This can lead to performance degradation so note that it should be avoided wherever possible.
+This is telling you that your changes have increased the amount of CSS loaded, more than the required amount.
+This can lead to performance degradation so note that it should be avoided wherever possible (or be well justified!).

-Instead, new styles can be moved to a file `<file_name>--js.less` and load it inside `static/css/js-all.less` via `@import` .
-This means that CSS will only get loaded via JavaScript.
+These problems are especially a concern for [CSS files on the critical path](https://www.smashingmagazine.com/2015/08/understanding-critical-css/).
+Always consider placing styles in an JavaScript entrypoint file e.g. `<file_name>--js.less` and load it inside `static/css/js-all.less` via `@import`.
+This CSS will only get loaded via JavaScript and has a much higher bundlesize threshold.